miaulalala/highscores/readme.md

 Run the php artisan command `php artisan key:generate` to create an application key.
 Without it the app won't work.

 Now run `php artisan migrate:refresh --seed` to create all tables for this application, and add some example data to the application.
-This will also add an example "admin" user with email "admin@test.com" email and password "admin".
+This will also add an example "admin" user with email "admin@test.com", a random password, and a random API token.
-Should you ever intend to use this system live, PLEASE CHANGE THE PASSWORD!